tomaszpach/Rick-and-Morty-API/README.md

 * [#214](https://github.com/facebookincubator/create-react-app/issues/214)
 * [#411](https://github.com/facebookincubator/create-react-app/issues/411)

-Create React CharactersCards will add decorator support when the specification advances to a stable stage.
+Create React CharacterCard will add decorator support when the specification advances to a stable stage.

 ## Fetching Data with AJAX Requests

 React doesn't prescribe a specific approach to data fetching, but people commonly use either a library like [axios](https://github.com/axios/axios) or the [`fetch()` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) provided by the browser.
-Conveniently, Create React CharactersCards includes a polyfill for `fetch()` so you can use it without worrying about the browser support.
+Conveniently, Create React CharacterCard includes a polyfill for `fetch()` so you can use it without worrying about the browser support.

 The global `fetch` function allows to easily makes AJAX requests.
 It takes in a URL as an input and returns a `Promise` that resolves to a `Response` object.
 You can find more information about `fetch` [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).